 Show All Answers

-It is required that ANYONE engaged in business in Kaysville City obtain a city business license.
+It is required that anyone engaged in business in Kaysville City obtain a city business license, with the exception of those qualifying as Minor Home Businesses.
 Utah State requires that all businesses operating in Utah be registered with the Department of Commerce and licensed with a city or county in the state.